Skip to content

 After months of sacrificing features, delaying timelines, and paying invoices that were never scoped from the beginning, the project finished.
 It's a project I think about often because there were so many missed oppportunities to re-scope and de-scope so many unnecessary components.
 We started with the "what", and talked about the "how".
 What we never did was start with the "why", and work backwards to paint the picture of what was considered successful.

 All that website really needed was a redesign, and some improvements to the store's search engine.
-Most of the traffic came from Google Shopping, so all we needed to do was allow users to easily find the products they were looking for.
-The manual work it would have taken to import orders into the ERP system once a day instead of spending thousands of hours integrating the two systems to automate those processes would have been trivial.
+Most of the traffic came from Google Shopping, so all we needed to do was implement reliable product feeds so that users could easily find the products they were looking for before they left Google.

 Facing Reality

 This post is of course, theoretical in nature.
-In a perfect world, every large e-commerce website should have a product manager, a UX designer, a data scientist, and an engineer.
-This may be the case with larger companies like Nike, Bose, and other large D2C brands that boast the revenue to justify those hires, but unfortunately your average 20 person team doing $20MM a year online selling auto parts online simply cannot afford to hire full on software engineers for their e-commerce websites.
+In a perfect world, every large e-commerce website would have a product manager, a UX designer, a data scientist, and a team of engineers.
+This may be the case with larger companies like Nike, Sonos, and other large brands that generate the revenue to justify those hires; but often times, smaller e-commerce companies simply cannot afford to hire full software teams for their e-commerce websites.